rajarshi008/Scarlet/README.md

 * trace_lengths = For specifying the length range for each trace in the samples, `default = [(6,6)]`
 * output_folder = For specifying the name of the folder in which samples are generated

+The PyPi package for this API can be found in [this link](https://pypi.org/project/Scarlet-ltl/0.0.2/).

 ## Command Line Usage